Ballistyxx/CLARA/README.md

 - **Symmetry Score**: Quality of matched component placement
 - **Compactness**: Efficiency of layout bounding box usage
 - **Connectivity**: Average distance between connected components

-## 🤝 Contributing

-This is a research project focused on analog IC placement using reinforcement learning.
-The implementation emphasizes educational clarity and experimental flexibility over production optimization.

-## 📄 License

-Research and educational use.# CLARA